Business in Maryland: Minority business support

 Maryland ranks second per capita and third overall in the Small Business Innovation Research Program (SBIR) awards, which encourages small businesses to explore its technological potential and provides the incentive to commercialize products.
 Small businesses in Maryland received $119 million from the U.S. Small Business Administration in FY 2010 through the SBIR Program.

 Federal expenditures

 Some companies in Maryland benefit from federal government expenditures.
 Maryland holds the following rankings in federal government expenditures when compared with other states: Second in per capita procurement of goods and services ($4,544 per Maryland resident) and fourth in total procurement of goods and services ($25.6 billion); second in per capita total expenditures, which includes procurement, salaries, wages and grants ($13,829 per Maryland resident), and 10th in total expenditures ($77.9 billion); and fifth in per capita Defense Department expenditures ($3,070 per Maryland resident), and fifth in total Defense Department expenditures ($17.3 billion).

+Construction

+In 2025, the Maryland House passed a measure (Bill 829) that would require substantial analysis in advance of construction of overhead power transmission lines, purportedly providing more decision making power for municipalities, but also potentially delaying and increasing the cost of developing an area.